brianspiering/quotes_from_others/README.md

 Will McAvoy: "You have ink on your face."
 Mackenzie MacHale: "I WORK WITH PENS!"
-(I often have dry eraser marker on me when I teach.)
+(I often have dry-erase marker on me when I teach.)
 — The Newsroom

 ----